CoRT: Complementary Rankings from Transformers: Experiments

 We propose two methods for the deployment of \projname{}.
 The first exhaustively calculates similarity scores using multiple GPUs while the second incorporates an \emph{Approximate Nearest Neighbor} index (ANN).
 We measure retrieval latencies of those methods and compare them with BM25 as representative for term-based retrieval models based on inverted indexing.
-Approaches that are based on the bag-of-words model such as \emph{DeepCT} or \emph{doc2query} have latencies slightly greater or equal to BM25.
-We conduct the latency measurement based on the top-1000 retrieval for the 6980 queries of the \texttt{dev.small} split while using MS MARCO passage corpus containing around 8.8M passages.
+We conduct the latency measurement based on the top-1000 retrieval for the \texttt{dev.small} split of the MS MARCO passage corpus.
 Since some approaches profit from batch computing, we also measure the latency for batches of 32 queries.
-As representation size, we have chosen $e=128$ because it is the smallest representation size investigated in Section \ref{ssec:repr-size} that does not hurt the ranking quality of \projname{BM25}.
+As representation size, we have chosen $e=128$, since it is the smallest representation size investigated in Section \ref{ssec:repr-size} that does not hurt the ranking quality of \projname{BM25}.

-\textbf{Lucene BM25 Baseline.} As retrieval latency baseline, we use a \emph{Lucene} index generated by the \emph{Anserini} toolkit \cite{yang17}.
-The retrieval was performed on an Intel Core i9-9900KS with with 16 logical cores (8 physical) and enough memory to fit the whole corpus.
+\mysubsub{Lucene BM25 Baseline} As retrieval latency baseline, we use a \emph{Lucene} index generated by the \emph{Anserini} toolkit \cite{yang17}.
+Please note, this is not perfectly representative for sparse bag-of-words retrieval: Retrieval latency can be reduced due to index pruning without significantly hurting retrieval quality \cite{mackenzie20}.
+The retrieval was performed on a machine with an Intel Core i9-9900KS processor (16 logical cores, 8 physical) and enough memory to hold the whole corpus.
 Single queries were processed using the single-threaded search function, while batch-wise search has been performed with 16 threads.

-\textbf{First-Stage Ranking using multiple GPUs.} Multiple GPUs can be used to deploy \projname{} for fast large-scale ranking.
+\mysubsub{Retrieval using multiple GPUs} Multiple GPUs can be used to deploy \projname{} for fast large-scale ranking.
 We propose to uniformly distribute the vector representations of the corpus on the available GPUs.
 Each GPU ranks its own partition of the corpus as described in Section \ref{ssec:retrieval}.
 Afterwards, the results for each partition are aggregated by selecting the top-k candidates with highest scores.